Tree Committee

 • Bookmark the site on your phone's home page.
 Now, if you're out for a walk and want to identify a street tree, you can use your phone.
 There's a button for zooming in to your approximate location on the map.

-• If you are thinking about a new street tree and you want to check on recently planted ones, such as a willow oak, go to the List tab and enter willow, and a list of the current ten willow oak street trees in the neighborhood will be returned.
+• If you are thinking about a new street tree and you want to check on recently planted ones, such as willow oak, go to the List tab and enter willow, and a list of the current number of willow oak street trees in the neighborhood will be shown.

 • If the map shows a vacant spot in front of your house and you plant a tree, tell us about it on the Help Us tab.